-I Tried Atlas Coffee Club—and It Helped Me Discover the Wide World of Coffee
+Atlas Coffee Club Review: This Subscription Helped Me Discover the Wide World of Coffee

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Atlas Coffee Club is a subscription service that sends you freshly roasted coffee from around the globe.
-I may never go back to grocery store beans again!
+We tested Atlas Coffee Club, a popular coffee subscription service that sends you freshly roasted java from all around the world.
+Here's what we thought!

 What is Atlas Coffee Club?